Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Introduction

 \paragraph{Dynamic Voronoi diagrams.}

-An independent contribution of the second data structure is that it provides a new efficient representation for maintaining the nearest-point or farthest-point Voronoi diagram of a dynamic set of points.
+An independent contribution of the second data structure is that it provides a new efficient representation for maintaining the nearest- or farthest-point Voronoi diagram of a dynamic set of points.
 So far, point location in dynamic planar Voronoi diagrams has proved difficult because the complexity of the changes to the Voronoi diagram or Delaunay triangulation for an insertion can be linear at any one step.
 The randomized incremental construction avoids this worst-case behavior through randomization.
-However, for the deterministic insertion of points, the linear worst-case behavior cannot be avoided, even if the points being incrementally added are in convex position, and are added in order (say, counterclockwise).
-For this specific case, we give a representation of a (nearest-point or farthest-point) Voronoi diagram that supports $O(\log n)$-time point location in the diagram while requiring only $O(\log n)$ amortized pointer changes in the structure for each update.
-So as not to oversell this result, we note that we do not have an efficient method of determining which pointers to change (it takes $\Theta(n)$ time per change), so the significance of this representation is that it serves as a proof of the existence of an encoding of Voronoi diagrams that can be modified with few changes to the encodings while still supporting point location queries.
-However, we believe that our combinatorial observations about Voronoi diagrams will help lead to efficient dynamic Voronoi diagrams with fast queries.
+However, for the deterministic insertion of points, the linear worst-case behavior cannot be avoided, even if the points being incrementally added are in convex position, and are added in order (say, clockwise).
+For this specific case, we give a representation of a (nearest- or farthest-point) Voronoi diagram that supports $O(\log n)$-time point location in the diagram while requiring only $O(\log n)$ amortized pointer changes in the structure for each update.
+So as not to oversell this result, we note that we do not have an efficient method of determining which pointers to change (it takes $\Theta(n)$ time per change), so the significance of this representation is that it serves as a proof of the existence of an encoding of Voronoi diagrams that can be modified with few changes to the encoding while still supporting point-location queries.

+Since the conference version of this paper first appeared, there have been two significant follow-up works.
+First, Allen et al.~\cite{superflarb_DCG} showed how to compute the necessary $K$ topological changes in the Voronoi diagram in $O(K \polylog n)$ time.
+In particular, this result implies an explicit preprocessing algorithm for building our second data structure that runs in $O(n \polylog n)$ time.
+Second, Pettie~\cite{pettie} gave a simpler proof of our $O(\log n)$ upper bound on the number of topological changes, and proved a matching lower bound when following the same combinatorial approach and not exploiting any further geometry.